amietn/vcsi/README.md

                         size of the font used for timestamps --timestamp-font TIMESTAMP_FONT
+                        TTF font used for timestamps --metadata-position METADATA_POSITION
+                        Position of the metadata header.
+Must be one of ['top', 'bottom', 'hidden'] --background-color BACKGROUND_COLOR
+                        Color of the background in hexadecimal, for example AABBCC
+  --metadata-font-color METADATA_FONT_COLOR
+                        Color of the metadata font in hexadecimal, for example AABBCC
+  --timestamp-font-color TIMESTAMP_FONT_COLOR
+                        Color of the timestamp font in hexadecimal, for example AABBCC --timestamp-background-color TIMESTAMP_BACKGROUND_COLOR
+                        Color of the timestamp background rectangle in hexadecimal, for example AABBCC --template METADATA_TEMPLATE_PATH
+                        Path to metadata template file -m MANUAL_TIMESTAMPS, --manual MANUAL_TIMESTAMPS
-                        TTF font used for timestamps -v, --verbose         display verbose messages
+                        Comma-seperated list of frame timestamps to use, for example 1:11:11.111,2:22:22.222 -v, --verbose         display verbose messages
+  -a, --accurate        Make accurate captures.
+This capture mode is way
+                        slower than the default one but it helps when capturing frames from HEVC videos.
+  -A ACCURATE_DELAY_SECONDS, --accurate-delay-seconds ACCURATE_DELAY_SECONDS
+                        Fast skip to N seconds before capture time, then do accurate capture (decodes N seconds of video before each capture).
+This is used with accurate caputre mode only.
+  --metadata-margin METADATA_MARGIN
+                        Margin (in pixels) in the metadata header.
+  -r, --recursive       Process every file in the specified directory
+                        recursively.
+  --capture-alpha CAPTURE_ALPHA
+                        Alpha channel value for the captures (transparency in range [0, 255]).
+Defaults to 255 (opaque) --version             show program's version number and exit --list-template-attributes

 ```

 ## Metadata templates